greenelab/deep-review/sections/06_discussion.md

 [@tag:Mayr2016_deep_tox @tag:Hughes2016_macromol_react].
 Kearnes et al.
 [@tag:Kearnes2016_admet] did a systematic comparison of single-task and multi-task deep models on a set of industrial ADMET datasets.
-They confirmed that multi-task learning can improve performance over single-task models and showed that smaller datasets tend to benefit more than larger datasets from multitask learning.
+They confirmed that multi-task learning can improve performance over single-task models.
+They further showed that smaller datasets tend to benefit more from multitask learning than larger datasets.
 Results emphasized that multitask effects are highly dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.

 MTL approach is complementary to multimodal and transfer learning.
-All three techniques can be combined together in the same model.
+All three techniques can be used together in the same model.
 For example, Zhang et al.
-[@tag:Zhang2015_multitask_tl] used deep model based transfer and multi-task learning for cross-domain image annotation.
+[@tag:Zhang2015_multitask_tl] combined deep model based transfer and multi-task learning for cross-domain image annotation.
 One could imaging extending that approach to multimodal inputs as well.
 Common characteristic os these methods lies in better generalization of extracted features by leveraging relationships